HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_ethernet_network_facts
-Retrieve facts about one or more of the OneView Ethernet Networks.
+Retrieve the facts about one or more of the OneView Ethernet Networks.

 #### Synopsis
- Retrieve facts about one or more of the Ethernet Networks from OneView.
+ Retrieve the facts about one or more of the Ethernet Networks from OneView.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9